 As a brand page, there are plenty of options for how your infographic can be uploaded to Facebook.
 When you go to the Facebook Creator Studio to create a new post, you can upload a single image by clicked the “Share a Photo” option, or you can click into “Multimedia” for more options:

 - Create a Photo Carousel

 - Create Slideshow

 One thing to note is that whatever post type you choose, you should be sharing only a portion of your infographic.
 Its home should not be only on Facebook.
-Your infographic should live on your website, your blog, or another page that properly can host your infographic and let people read it with ease.
-Facebook should be used as a vehicle to share your graphic, not house it.
+Social media posts show pieces of your infographic and direct the viewers to see the rest on your website, your blog, or another page that properly can host your infographic in its beautiful, readable glory.

 Facebook should be used as a vehicle to share your infographic, not house it.